 Is it OK for more than one adult to come to class?

 Yes!
-Additional adults (and kids 8 and up) who are involved in your child's life are welcome any time (at no charge) – no need to ask.
+Additional adults (and big kids 8 and up) who are involved in your child's life are welcome any time (at no charge) – no need to ask.
+But, please- if you're attending an OUTDOOR class, it is your responsibility to ensure that any adult attending with you has read and understood the policies/ procedures and liability waiver.
 Whole-family music-making in your home is extremely valuable to your child's musical development, and attending class occasionally helps the other family members to join in at home.

-Can I bring in a visitor with a child to my class?
+Can I bring in a visitor with a child, or a visiting child without their parents, to my class?

 Can my child have a snack in class?

 Nursing, bottles, and drip-free cups are OK, but we ask that you don’t bring out food during class.
 To support your child’s experience, you may want to give him/her a snack before class.

 As a parent, what is my role in class?

 Enhance your child's experience in class by remembering to sing, sing, sing.
 Your active participation is the key to your children learning and growing musically.
 Support the creation of a music-only environment while in class by not talking to your children or other adults during the 45 minutes.
 Since it is difficult for a young child to tune out adult conversation please wait to socialize until after class, and instead contribute to the creation of a musical environment for the children to absorb.
 Please don't give your child verbal directions.
 It can be tough to restrain the impulse to give your child directives such as "Do what she is doing, hold your instrument this way” but children respond best by just seeing and hearing you doing (and enjoying) it yourself!
 Wandering toddlers are fine, but if you want your child to come back to you, avoid calling to them from across the room.
 If necessary, redirect your child physically back to you or the circle.
 Of course watch out for your child’s safety, but mostly your job is to just relax, and have fun!

 How should we use the Music Together materials?